edscottite/The-Azure-Program/README.md

 - chat > Real-time Chat system ( In development ).
 For future notice, nicknames will be able to be set however the primary form of identification will be ID based.

-- id > generates random ID's on which are linked per device ( cap is 5/five )
+- id > generates random ID's on which are linked per device ( cap is 5/five ). ( lack finicial aid / server to host traffic handling on which supports large users at a single time.
+For now, will only be limited based. )

 # Security Concerns
 Azure is a non-profit application designed as a Terminal that provides seamless access to system-wide control.
 While some may express concern about the "lg" feature, it is not used for surfing or active monitoring.
 Rather, it functions solely on a time-based system, limited to one minute or 30 seconds at most, and currently does not offer real-time or infinite/linear progression to the public.
 Essentially, it monitors network traffic by representing data through queries per 500 milliseconds, providing a near-real-time experience.